Frequently Asked Questions

 Gap insurance claims do not cover car payments in case of financial hardship, job loss, disability, or death, nor does it cover vehicle repairs, diminished vehicle value, any necessary down payment for a new vehicle, or any loans.

 Your attorney’s job is to handle the insurance companies, so you don’t have to make any calls.
 Avoid speaking with them, as it can sometime jeopardize your case.

-The only call you will be on are to answer any questions for your attorney’s team to better understand your case.
-You won’t have to deal with insurance companies without them.
+The only calls you will be on are to answer any questions for your attorney’s team to better understand your case.
+You won’t have to deal with insurance companies without your attorney.
 They’ll let you know what you have to do.
 You don’t have to worry, just follow your doctor’s recommendations.

 We won’t force you to do anything you don’t want to.
 It’s up to you.
-We’re just here to make things better for you.
+We’re just here to make things easier for you.

 Aside from lost wages, you may also miss out and claim for factors such as:

 - Fringe benefits

 If by the time you can return to work, your position is gone, you can also have a claim for:

 - The difference in pay between the two jobs if the new job pays less